manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 but possibly decreasing IO time.
 Minimal value is 8K.
 Apart general size, you may also tune buffers for document lists and hit lists individually, using :ref:`read_buffer_docs` and :ref:`read_buffer_hits` params.

-Setting this value to 0 effectively forces daemon to use memory-mappings for these lists.
-That is special mode which often may significally improve searching speed in general; however it implies that you have enough RAM to fit all your indexes.
-With memory-mapping OS caches accessed chunks of files in free RAM, and may cache the whole of them, in opposite to concrete limited buffers.
-However this RAM itself is not considered as 'occupied', that is why buffer are virtually zero.

 Example: